SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-sof-sample/README.md

-# Sales Order Fulfillment - a GTT template app
+# Sales Order Fulfillment - a gloabl track and trace template app

 ## Description
 Sales Order Fulfillment is designed for internal sales representative to monitor its sales order fulfillment status, it mainly answers following questions: